 Enabling the service will allow it to start at boot up automatically.

 sudo systemctl enable srb2 sudo systemctl start srb2

 5. If you want to bring up the SRB2 Dedicated servers terminal, run the following command.

 screen -r srb2

-6. Once you are done, you need to press the following key combination, CTRL + A + D.
+6. Once you are done, you need to press the following key combination, CTRL + A then CTRL + D.

 Configuring Your SRB2 Server

 It is possible to change the settings for your SRB2 server.

 1. Let’s start by creating a basic configuration file with some basic options set.

 2. In this file, add the following lines.